Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Preliminaries

 \end{theorem}

-\begin{proof} The argument is essentially identical to the one in the proof of Theorem \ref{thm:RH-prob1}.
-We only consider here the case when $\zeta_0,\,\xi_0\in \partial\Delta$ (the remaining follows as easily as Case 1 in the proof of Theorem \ref{thm:RH-prob1}).
-In this case the mapping $g$ we are looking for must be of the form \eqref{eq:solutionformula}.
-Consequently, the problem shifts to proving that $g(0)$ and $g'(0)$ are uniquely determined by the prescribed boundary data.
+\begin{proof} The argument is essentially the same as that in the proof of Theorem \ref{thm:RH-prob1}.
+Here, we only consider the case when $\zeta_0,\,\xi_0\in \partial\Delta$ (the remaining is relatively easy and similar to Case 1 there, so the details are omitted).
+As before, the mapping $g$ we are looking for must be of the form \eqref{eq:solutionformula}.
+Thus the problem reduces to proving that $g(0)$ and $g'(0)$ are uniquely determined by the prescribed boundary data.
 In view of equality \eqref{eq:solutionformula} again, it suffices to show that the vectors